Christmas beer advent calendar: Copper & Oak (2019)

 If there is one thing I can get around in the lead up to Christmas, it’s the Beer Advent Calendars that come out from local bottle shops and online retailers.
 These heavenly boxes feature 25 unique beers in a range of styles, from a wide selection of countries.
 The beer advent calendars from Copper & Oak are no different.

 To celebrate the lead up to Christmas, we’ll be updating this list daily with a snippet of information on each surprise beer hand selected by the team.
-If you have also purchased a beer advent calendar from Copper & Oak and would like to add your comment to each beer, get in touch with Beer Is OK and we will include your review in the article.

 Let’s get into it!